alspitz/instanbuntu/README.md

 In order to run 3D accelerated programs such as rviz, additional graphics drivers such as nvidia-384 need to be installed manually.

+# Troubleshooting

+## chown: invalid group: 'root:staff' when using apt.

+Run `sudo groupadd staff` from inside the chroot.

 # Tips

 For easy opening of a terminal, set up a keyboard shortcut to directly open a terminal inside the chroot.